QuantEcon/lecture-source-py/source/rst/arma.rst

-Now let's call these functions to generate plots
+Now let's call these functions to generate plots.

 As a warmup, let's make sure things look right when we for the pure white noise model :math:`X_t = \epsilon_t`